tweag/servant-oauth2/README.md

 #### Before running

-You'll need to make a GitHub OAuth application.
+You'll need to make a GitHub OAuth application, and a Google one, if you want to test that as well.

 The details of which you'll need to place in `./config.toml`.
 See `./config.example.toml` for an example.